We are working

 After a series of Strategic Planning Round Tables in 2019 and 2020 with key partners—Hobsons Bay City Council, Deakin University, Melbourne Water, Greater Western Water (formerly City West Water), Ecolinc, Cirqit Health, and Birdlife Australia—we came up with ideas for a new Wetlands Centre and established formal partnerships.

-You can read the Feasibility Study.
-Completed in 2020, it explains the need for a Wetlands Centre in Melbourne’s west.
+Completed in 2020, the feasibility study explains the need for a Wetlands Centre in Melbourne’s west.
 It also details how the Wetlands Centre will be a sustainable operation.

 Photo: Gordon Lescinsky